 In the book Mans Search For Meaning, Viktor Frankl explains,

 Once, an elderly general practitioner consulted me because of severe depression.
 He could not overcome the loss of his wife who had died two years before and whom he had loved above all else.
 Now, how could I help him?
 What should I tell him?
 Well, I refrained from telling him anything but instead confronted him with the question, “What would have happened, Doctor, if you had died first, and your wife would have had to survive you?”

 “Oh,” he said, “for her, this would have been terrible; how she would have suffered!”
 Whereupon I replied, “You see, Doctor, such a suffering has been spared her, and it was you who have spared her this suffering – to be sure, at the price that now you have to mourn her.”
 He said no word but shook my hand and calmly left my office.
 In some way, suffering ceases to be suffering at the moment it finds a meaning, such as the meaning of sacrifice.”

 By no means do we need to suffer to find meaning, however, when we understand its personal meaning, it seems to shift our thinking about it.

 *Note that if you have not done therapy or just beginning therapy please answer these questions when you are coming to the end of your therapy.
-If you are in distress still, or coping with distressing symptoms using compulsive addictive behaviors, you will not be able to answer these questions objectively.*
+If you are in distress still or coping with distressing symptoms using compulsive addictive behaviours, you will not be able to answer these questions objectively.*

 © Crystal Arber